JonathanReeve/jonreeve.com/projects/annotags/annotag-calculator.md

 ##Technical Details

-This calculator validates your ISBN-10 by doing some modular arithmatic and looking at the [checkdigit](http://en.wikipedia.org/wiki/International_Standard_Book_Number#ISBN-10_check_digit_calculation).
-It then removes the checkdigit, as well as any leading zeros, and encodes the remaining digits with a base-63 encoding scheme, mapping the numbers onto numbers, letters, and underscores.
-It only handles ISBN-10s at the moment, but ISBN-13s are in the works.
+This calculator validates your ISBN by doing some modular arithmatic and looking at the [checkdigit](http://en.wikipedia.org/wiki/International_Standard_Book_Number#ISBN-10_check_digit_calculation).
+It then removes the checkdigit, as well as any leading zeros, and encodes the remaining digits with a base-62 encoding scheme, mapping the numbers onto numbers and letters.
+ISBN-13s that begin in 978 are automatically converted to ISBN-10s.
 You can read the code for this page and all the other pages on this site [here on github](https://github.com/JonathanReeve/JonathanReeve.github.io).

 <script src="{{ site.url }}/assets/js/annotag-calculator.js"></script>